 This Video Of Salman Khan Dancing With His Mother To Sia's 'Cheap Thrills' Is Too Cute To Handle!

 Off late, Salman Khan has been dropping some really entertaining videos on his Instagram page.
-From videos with his nephews to sharing clips of his workout session, the superstar is on fire when it comes to the social media game.
-And now, Salman has posted one more video which is a perfect antidote for our Monday Blues.
+From videos with his nephews to sharing clips of his workout sessions, the Superstar is on fire when it comes to the social media game.
+And now, Salman has posted one more video, which is a perfect antidote to our Monday Blues.

-In the video, the 'Dabangg 3' is seen shaking a leg with his mother Salma Khan to Sia's popular song, 'Cheap Thrills' and we must say, it's the best thing we have seen on the internet today.
-The actor hilariously captioned it as, "Mom is saying band karo yeh naach ganna.."
+In the video, the 'Dabangg 3' star is seen shaking a leg with his mother Salma Khan to Sia's popular song, 'Cheap Thrills' and we must say, it's the best thing we have seen on the internet today.
+The actor, hilariously captioned it, "Mom is saying band karo yeh naach ganna..."

 Have a look at the video here.